opencadc/science-platform/arcade-wsproxy/README.md

-# The arcade web socket proxy to desktop sessions
+# arcade-wsproxy

+This is an httpd container that proxies websocket connections to arcade-desktop

 ## building